Texas Food Truck Licensing Changes Are Here

 Continue utilizing GhostLine Kitchens as your Servicing Area during this transition period, you must continue documenting each visit by completing the Servicing Area Activity Log (link).
 A separate log entry is required for each visit and should accurately reflect the servicing activities performed, including potable water replenishment, wastewater disposal, grease disposal, and any other applicable servicing activities.

-NOTE: The transition period only applies to operators who submit their application and pay the required fees BEFORE July 1, 2026.
+NOTE: The transition period only applies to operators who submit their application and pay the required fees to DSHS BEFORE July 1, 2026.
 If you apply ON or AFTER July 1, 2026, you must wait until your pre-licensing inspection is completed and your state license is issued before operating under the new DSHS licensing program.

 step 3